MicrosoftDocs/visualfsharpdocs/docs/conceptual/array.zip3['t1,'t2,'t3]-function-[fsharp].md

 The third input array.

+## Return Value

-**Returns the array of tupled elements.**
+Returns the array of tupled elements.

 ## Remarks
-This function is named **Zip3** in compiled assemblies.
+This function is named `Zip3` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

+## Example

-**The following code shows how to use Array.zip3.**
+The following code shows how to use `Array.zip3`.

 [!code-fsharp[Main](snippets/fsarrays/snippet73.fs)]

 **Output**